last updated: 5 January 2023

-The SCONUL Access Scheme allows students to apply to access the library collections of other participating institutions.
-This scheme is currently suspended nationally due to covid-19.
+The SCONUL Access Scheme allows students and researchers to apply to access the library collections of other participating higher education institutions.

 Books can be renewed online via MyDay (go to Library Resources then Renew a Library Loan) or by logging into the Library Catalogue.
 You can also request the library to renew your books for you by emailing email@example.com or firstname.lastname@example.org.
 We will recall books if they are in demand by other students.

 We do not impose a daily overdue charge if your book is late back, however.

 Highland Theological College UHI students or staff may reserve a book that is already out on loan (as long as it is a book from HTC library and not another UHI library) by sending an email to email@example.com or firstname.lastname@example.org and quoting the details of the book.
 Please note: reserved books will only be held for a limited number of days before going back into circulation.
 You will be sent an email when books are available for collection or ready for posting